tom-doerr/dspy_reasoning/README.md

 ## Contributing

 Contributions are welcome!
 Please follow these steps:

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-3. Submit a pull request
+5. Open a pull request

+Please make sure to update tests as appropriate and follow the coding style of the project.

 ## License